TheFirstNoob/Discord-ChatGPT/README_EN.md

 * Support for "memory" for each user that does not reset upon bot restart
 * Memory `/reset` works individually for users, not globally (system)
 * Saving the used AI model for each user individually
+* Download conversation history for each user individually

 -----